The Future of Fast Food in the United States

 This growth is fueled by changing consumer lifestyles, increasing demand for convenience and innovative menu offerings.

-Recent data shows there are over 207,800 fast food restaurants operating across the U.S. — a figure expected to rise as major chains pursue aggressive expansion strategies.
+Recent data shows there are over 213,155 fast food restaurants operating across the U.S. This figure, which includes both company-owned and franchise locations, is expected to rise as major chains pursue aggressive expansion strategies.

 McDonald's, for instance, plans to open 900 new locations across the U.S. by 2027, accompanied by a hiring initiative to onboard up to 375,000 restaurant workers during the summer of 2025